 The reserve currently accommodates three grassed multi-sport playing fields to the south of the site and the single separated Ron Routley Oval to the north of the site, as well as a small brick canteen/amenities building between fields '1' and '2'.
 The reserve also encompasses a portion of land identified as road reserve, under the control of Council, to the south east of the site (refer to Figure 4).
 The reserve also accommodates the Concord RSL and Community Club, to the west of the site, comprising a clubhouse building, two outdoor bowling greens and outdoor carpark.
 The Kokoda Track Memorial Walkway also passes through the reserve along the north of the site.

-Figure 3: Aerial Image of Majors Bay Reserve and Locality Source: Google Map 2019 poles) boundaries of existing Field 3.
-There are also four small timber cabana type shelters to the north eastern and south eastern corners of existing Field 1.
+Figure 3: Aerial Image of Majors Bay Reserve and Locality Source: Google Map 2019

 Figure 4: Aerial Image of Majors Bay Reserve and Locality (showing lot labels and boundaries) Source: Land and Property Information, SIX Maps 2019